 Caregiving help can come from family members, friends, and neighbors.
 Community organizations, private home care agencies, and religious organizations can also help you care for your loved one.
 Caregiver support services that can give you a break include adult day care and respite services.
 Other services that may also be available include homemaker, chore, and companion services, meal delivery, transportation services, and personal care or personal assistance services for the person you are caring for.
 There are also support groups which can provide education, emotional support and an opportunity to exchange coping skills with other caregivers.
-Each of these services are briefly described below and include links to information about available programs and services.
+Each of these services is briefly described below and include links to information about available programs and services.

 Adult day care services are programs and services provided in a center for adults with physical and cognitive impairments.
 Learn more about adult day care services and find adult day care centers near you.

 Respite services are services which provide temporary relief for caregivers, giving them time away from the person they care for.
 Learn more about available respite services.

 Homemaker, Chore, and Companion services take place in your home.
 They are not medical services, but personal services.
 Learn more about homemaker chore, and companion services.

 Meal delivery services are often referred to as “Meals on Wheels.”
 This home-delivered-meals program brings qualified individuals a meal if they cannot leave their home.
 Some private, non-profit Meals on Wheels may serve persons under 60 if they cannot leave their home and have a disability.
 Learn more about home-delivered meals program.

 Transportation services: Public and private transportation services can be of help while providing care.
 Learn more about transportation services.